cyberneel/ImageSecretEmbed/README.md

 # Usage
 ![image](https://github.com/user-attachments/assets/cedeedb7-7a37-497b-8971-f7729212873e)
 Kinda simple, upload your secret image in the left side of colab, and type in the path and secret you need to embed!
+Just MAKE SURE TO RUN THE CODE IN ORDER!